klayrocha/api_java_test/README.md

 Then run "java -jar target/JumiaPhone-0.0.1-SNAPSHOT.jar"  command

+If you want to change the port other than 8080 is in the file application.properties property server.port

 After executing the commands, import the JumiaPhone.postman_collection.json file from the doc folder in Postman to test the services.

 # FindAll